-20+ Best Things to Do Alone in New Orleans Plus Tips for a Perfect Solo Trip
+21 Best Things to Do Alone in New Orleans (Solo Travel Guide)

-If you’re planning a solo trip to New Orleans, don’t overthink it.
+If you’re planning a solo trip to New Orleans, my best advice is don’t overthink it.
 Pick a few must-dos, then let the city’s charm lead the way.
-So without further ado, put on your best tacky souvenir shirt and don’t forget your crawfish bib–we’re going to the Big Easy!
-Here are my favorite things to do in New Orleans solo.

 This post contains affiliate links.
 If you make a purchase through one of those links, I will earn a small commission at no extra cost to you.